What is resource management?

 Get all insights in one place

-To get an overview of what’s happening on your project or on your entire account, you can use Dashboards!
+To get an overview of what’s happening on your project or on your entire account, you can add additional widgets to your view or use a Dashboard!
 This is great to see how your team is performing, and to manage and plan your resources better.

 If you have any questions, please reach out to our team by using our contact form.
 We're available 24/7 and happy to help!